lukebemish/lukebemish.github.io/_posts/2025-09-14-custom-repository-formats.md

 With this, you can depend on `pypi:requests:2.32.5`; Gradle will fetch `https://pypi.org/pypi/requests/2.32.5/json`, and create a component with a single variant, that contains the fetched JSON file as its artifact.
 Except that Gradle treats it as a `.jar` file, as that's the default artifact type.
 We'll fix that later!
 At least now we can map module component identifiers to PyPI packages, in a way that can determine whether those packages exist.

 The URLs for artifacts of PyPI packages point to locations within `https://files.pythonhosted.org/packages/`; this will cause some slight complexity for us.
 Repositories that Gradle normally works with generally have one URL, but we need to deal with stuff on more than one domain.
-Ivy repositories cna do this, using different domains for the metadata pattern and the artifact pattern; however, by using the `artifact` metadata source we've already required that the artifact pattern use the `https://pypi.org/`-based URL.
+Ivy repositories can do this, using different domains for the metadata pattern and the artifact pattern; however, by using the `artifact` metadata source we've already required that the artifact pattern use the `https://pypi.org/`-based URL.
 We'll solve this down the road with a second repository.

 ### Fixing the metadata